Ali-cr8/Ali-cr8/README.md

 # About Me

-I`m embedded  systems engineer and this is my personal repository.
+I`m an embedded  systems engineer and this is my personal profile.
+You will find my personal projects and things that interest me.